 These Turkana women taught me what it means to smell like the flock.
 This is a favorite image Pope Francis uses to challenge church ministers and the Catholic community.
 He summons us to go to those who live on the edges of what religious folks find acceptable.
 And then he tells us that we cannot be effective bearers of the good news unless we are willing to “smell like the sheep,” that is, unless we are willing to be so intimately a part of people’s lives and endure the hardships they experience.
 We must be willing to put up with the flies present in their lives and smell like the sheep.
 These African shepherds gave me deeper insight into the challenge contained in what could be an otherwise comfortable pious exhortation.

-According to New Ways Ministry, a Catholic ministry for the LGBT community, almost 70 workers in U.S. Catholic institutions have been fired, forced to resign, had offers rescinded, or had their jobs threatened because of their orientation since 2010—often after long serving in their positions and known to be gay or lesbian.
+According to New Ways Ministry, a Catholic ministry for the LGBTQ community, almost 70 workers in U.S. Catholic institutions have been fired, forced to resign, had offers rescinded, or had their jobs threatened because of their orientation since 2010—often after long serving in their positions and known to be gay or lesbian.
 The organization cautions that it lists only those whose situations have become public; anecdotally, many other instances are also known.
 I recently addressed about 500 participants at a symposium sponsored by New Ways.
 I was saddened by so many stories from those who have experienced rejection from their church and also moved by a determination to cling to a faith that too often offers them no welcome.

 Pope Francis’ challenge to smell like sheep then hovers over the church: How can we effectively proclaim good news, much less be seen as credible, if church leadership refuses to smell like the flock?
-Can we become so familiar with the LGBT community’s lives, stories, struggles, and triumphs, even endure their flies, namely, the hostility of those who would ostracize them either out of ignorance or hatred?
+Can we become so familiar with the LGBTQ community’s lives, stories, struggles, and triumphs, even endure their flies, namely, the hostility of those who would ostracize them either out of ignorance or hatred?

 This article also appears in the September 2017 issue of U.S. Catholic (Vol. 82, No. 9, page 10).